 Although many vegetable-based soups are not very filling due to the lack of meat, vegetable beef soup can feel like a meal due to its protein content.
 Research from the May 2008 issue of the "American Journal of Clinical Nutrition" explains protein is more filling than carbohydrates and fat.

-Each cup of vegetable beef soup contains 5.44 to 11 grams of protein, according to MyPlate.
+Each cup of vegetable beef soup contains 5.44 to 11 grams of protein.
 This is a significant amount, as the National Institutes of Health and National Library of Medicine suggest consuming between 50 and 65 grams of this nutrient each day.

 Vegetable beef soup is rich in carbohydrates.
-MyPlate notes that each cup of this soup contains anywhere from about 10 to 22 grams of carbohydrates, including two to four grams of dietary fiber.
+Each cup of this soup contains anywhere from about 10 to 22 grams of carbohydrates, including two to four grams of dietary fiber.

 6 Meals Under 300 Calories